Codeinwp/wp-maintenance-mode/readme.txt

 * Design: add list of available shortcodes under the "Text" editor
 * Misc: add [embed] shortcode for video embeds; Compatible with YouTube, Vimeo, DailyMotion.
 * Misc: add fitvids.js to have responsive video embeds
-* Misc: make the exclude setting work with cyrillic characters
+* Misc: make the exclude mechanism work with cyrillic characters
 * Misc: add `wpmm_maintenance_template` filter; It works the same way as the `wpmm_contact_template` filter, but for the maintenance template.
 * Misc: now you can override the `contact` email template too; Check `/views/contact.php` for more details.